26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make

-So, I underwent close to three weeks of pañcakarma at avs punarnava.
-In order to contextualize how I found the experience, and also to hopefully support yours should you find yourself there –or somewhere else for pañcakarma sometime, it may be helpful to give an overview of pañcakarma.
+Prologue: I have undergone pañcakarma a handful of times in India.
+In order to contextualize how I found the experience, and to hopefully support yours should you find yourself in India for pañcakarma, here is an overview of pañcakarma.
 If you are already familiar, feel free to skip this part and go right to the, “Education & Trust” bit.

 [Note: I expect I will update, revise, refine and add to the following material as time goes by, so check back every once in a while if you’re so inclined, to see the changes].